 My Dad sometimes crossed the tracks at Harrowsmith on his way to Sydenham High School, where he taught English for 15 years.
 On a summer trip, maybe driving up to prepare for the upcoming school year, he snapped an eastbound view at Highway 38.
 L.C.
 Gagnon photo, August 1975:

 On July 16, 1984, Sperry Rail Service car 129 attempted to test the rails on CP Kingston Sub.
 Testing was abandoned due to rust on rails.
-The semaphores were dismantled and taken to the Smiths Falls Railway Museum in 1986.
+The semaphores were dismantled and taken to the Smiths Falls Railway Museum in May, 1986 by members of the museum, Bytown Railway Society and a local electrical contractor with a boom truck.
 This undated view shows the switches lined for the weed-grown CN:

 The entire Canadian field army went west from across Canada for those exercises.
 The Canadian Forces traffic technicians were used to moving Canadian Forces armoured vehicles around Germany for years before!
 Paul Hunter kindly shared this screenshotted photo of CP 1816-875x leading the northbound movement of empties at Harrowsmith on June 25, 1985 (below).
 By 1986, the right-of-way was purchased by Bell Canada for fibre-optic communications.